The History of Pole Dancing

 Three things we know for sure:

-- We would not have pole without strippers
+• We would not have pole without incredible dancers from all over the world

-- There is NO proof of a direct line of influence from either Chinese pole or Mallakhamb to modern day pole dancing
+• There is NO proof of a direct line of influence from either Chinese pole or Mallakhamb to modern day pole dancing

-Prior to burlesque developing in America, many European countries had fully nude shows already, though quite often the laws of the time meant that performers had to stand entirely still in order to avoid prosecution.
+Prior to burlesque developing in America, many European countries already had fully nude shows.
+Quite often the laws of the time meant that performers had to stand entirely still in order to avoid prosecution.
 There is one record of a French dancer who had a routine which included stripping in around 1890 but, according to Behind the Burly Q, it was America that really developed and perfected the art of burlesque.
 It has been claimed that, with the rise of the striptease in America, many of these nude European dancers and performers were in fact clamouring to put their clothes back on, so they could take them right back off again.
 The striptease became an art form in its own right.

 The circus of the mid 1800s would have looked very different to the circus we know today and it wasn't until the 1900s that shows became more kid friendly.
 The earlier shows were very much aimed at an adult audience, alcohol flowed in abundance and it was not unusual for fights to break out.
 Performers wore very little and there was a sexual undertone to much of the show.
 You would have also seen semi-nude performers, which were presented under the guise of "admiring the human form" for educational purposes.
 You can read a little more about this here.